Smart & Secure Digital Collaboration Tools for Nonprofits

 And now, thanks to Workplace by Facebook, nonprofits can implement digital collaboration without the obstacle of expense.
 Workplace for Good is a free version of Workplace by Facebook for nonprofit and educational institutions.

-Be Intentional in Your Collaboration Program Rollout
+Be Intentional in Your Collaboration Tool Rollout

 Employee monitoring is nothing new in the workplace and when it comes to rolling out new technology, a digital collaboration platform should be no exception.
 That’s why our team at Wiretap created the Aware Monitoring Module.